dotnetcore/Home/README.md

 - **[Util](https://github.com/dotnetcore/Util)**, an open source application framework under the .NET Core platform, designed to improve the development efficiency of small teams.
 It is composed of common helpers, hierarchical architecture design, UI components, third-party component and service interface packages.
 - **[WebApiClient](https://github.com/dotnetcore/WebApClient)**, an open source project based on the HttpClient.
 You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.
 - **[WTM](https://github.com/dotnetcore/WTM)**, a development tool for small and medium-sized back-end management systems.
 Implement zero-code creation project, zero-code generation management module.
 - **[ZKWeb](https://github.com/zkweb-framework/ZKWeb)**, an external project of NCC.
-ZKWeb a flexible web framework for .NET Framework and .NET Core with [plugin system](http://github.com/zkweb-framework/ZKWeb.Plugins) and template system.
+ZKWeb is a flexible web framework for .NET Framework and .NET Core with [plugin system](http://github.com/zkweb-framework/ZKWeb.Plugins) and template system.

+Do you want to bea part of us?
+The next great NCC project, will be yours.
+The [next section](#how-to-join-us) will tell you how to join us.

 ## How to Join Us